ghattisu/AC215_Bloodwise/fine-tuning-sg/README.md

 ```

 If you go to [Vertex AI Tuning](https://console.cloud.google.com/vertex-ai/studio/tuning) you can view all the detail from training.

+#### Decision for Choices of Fine-tuning
+We were debating between using a pre-composed health dataset which had vitals and some blood test information vs creating our own dataset to fine-tune.
+Ultimatley, we chose to create our own-dataset since the pre-composes health dataset did not entirley fit the purpose for our application.
+We only experimented with Gemini due to a reccomendation from our Mentor, as we all prior experince using Vertex AI through GCP.

 Training Monitor:
 <img src="images/training-1.png"  width="800">